Why two wedding photographers?

 3. We can split up: Preparations in two locations.

-Below we show a few examples of situations where at the same moment two totally different pictures were taken.
+Below we show a few examples of situations during a wedding where two completely different wedding photos were taken at the same time.
 For example, you can see that during the preparations we split up.
 Hermine stays with the bride to capture the preparations, all the details and the moments.
 We often notice that it is nice for brides to have an extra woman with them.
 Especially one that can also give tips on how to close a wedding dress or whether the dress should be worn “up or down”.

 Ramon often drops Hermine off in the morning and then drives to the groom’s for “the other side of the story”.
 Often the groom finishes his preparations fairly quickly, but the moments that come afterwards, chatting with family and friends, provide many beautiful images.